Vitamin D

 • Sunlight: Exposure to sunlight triggers the production of vitamin D in your skin.

-• Food: Some foods naturally contain vitamin D, like fatty fish (salmon, mackerel), liver, and egg yolks.
+• Food: Some foods naturally contain vitamin D, such as oily fish (salmon, mackerel), liver, and egg yolks.
 Other foods are fortified with it, such as milk, orange juice, and cereals.

-• Supplements: If you’re not getting enough vitamin D from sunlight or food, supplements can help.
-These are often recommended for people in regions with limited sunlight, or for those who have certain medical conditions that impact vitamin D absorption.
+• Supplements: If you don’t get enough vitamin D from sunlight or food, supplements can help.
+These are often recommended for people in regions with limited sunlight or those who have certain health conditions that affect vitamin D absorption.